Write a JSR |

 If yes, please describe in detail

-- The Final Reference Implementation, in .zip format.
-This will be posted for the Executive Committee's review in the Final Approval Ballot.
+- The location of the Final Reference Implementation, or instructions on how the community can access it.
+This will be provided for the Executive Committee's review and then posted with the Final Release.

 - Confirmation that the Reference Implementation passes the Technology Compatibility Kit.

-- The Final Technology Compatibility Kit, in .zip format.
-This will be posted for the Executive Committee's review in the Final Approval Ballot.
+- The location of the Final Technology Compatibility Kit, or instructions on how the community can access it.
+This will be provided for the Executive Committee's review and then posted with the Final Release.

 - Any last updates to the checklist for transparency, with specifics for your JSR.
 If you haven't provided your transparency checklist before, make sure to include the whole thing now.